KanchanaKumudini/Buffer-Overflow/README.md

 # Buffer-Overflow
 Stack Based Buffer Overflow
+How to disable memory randomisation